-The drainage pipes/culverts along the construction routes that have 2 feet or less of cover may have a potential to be damaged by construction activities causing delays to construction and local traffic.
-Each pipe should be analyzed during final design of the roadway improvements to determine the amount of cover over the pipe or necessary improvements needed to accommodate the construction traffic.
-Any improvements needed may be a condition under the Road Use Agreement with the local municipalities.
+In addition, the drainage pipes/culverts along the construction routes that have 2 feet or less of cover may have a potential to be damaged by construction activities causing delays to construction and local traffic.
+Each pipe will be analyzed during final design of the roadway improvements to determine the amount of cover over the pipe or necessary improvements/temporary treatments (steel plates) needed to accommodate the construction traffic.
+Any improvements needed will be addressed in the final Road Use Agreement with the local municipalities.

-In regard to the bridge structures, the preferred access routes have been decided based on avoiding as many deficient bridges as possible to prevent additional mitigation.
+In regard to the bridge structures, the preferred access routes have been decided based on avoiding as many deficient bridges as possible.
 The New York State Department of Transportation and Chautauqua County Department of Public Facilities will be required to review and approve all bridges to be used along the access routes in the construction phase during the Special Hauling Permit application process.

-Also at various locations along the construction access routes, there may be low overhead wires present that will need to be raised to accommodate the Overwidth/Overweight delivery vehicles due to their transport material heights.
-Coordination with the local utility companies will be needed to obtain the necessary permits to raise the wires.
+Furthermore, at various locations along the construction access routes, there may be low overhead wires present that will need to be raised to accommodate the overwidth/overweight delivery vehicles due to their transport material heights.
+Coordination with the local utility companies will occur to obtain the necessary agreements to raise the wires.